 Ask yourself what depletes you, and how you can reduce those things, or make coping with them easier?

-Consider visiting an acupuncturist, naturopath, nutritionist, massage therapist, cranio-sacral therapist, homeopath, reflexologist, hypnotherapist or other practitioner of something that appeals to you.
-Ideally once a month and even when you’re well; just for a ‘tune-up’.
+Consider consulting an acupuncturist, naturopath, nutritionist, massage therapist, cranio-sacral therapist, homeopath, reflexologist, hypnotherapist or other practitioner of something that appeals to you.
+Even when you’re well; just for a ‘tune-up’.
 Midwives and students tell me that this is a life line and enables them to cope better at keeping going in a constructive and energetic way.
 Taking time out to see a therapist and pay for their care and attention is a statement to say that we are worth it, and a recognition that we can always appreciate help to gain perspective on how we are in the midst of it all.

 The importance is in rest and receiving touch and attention.
 The body can discharge its stress better, and heal, and the mind can rest and restore and the person can continue being effective in challenging conditions.